Delano & Aldrich: History

 The firm was founded in 1903 by William Adams Delano and Chester Holmes Aldrich, who met when they worked together at the office of Carrère and Hastings in the years before the turn of the 20th century.

-Almost immediately after the firm was formed, they won commissions from the Rockefeller family, among others.
+Almost immediately after they formed their new firm, they won commissions from the Rockefeller family, among others.
 Delano & Aldrich tended to adapt conservative Georgian and Federal architectural styles for their townhouses, churches, schools, and a spate of social clubs for the Astors, Vanderbilts, and the Whitneys.
 Separately (Delano was the more prolific) and in tandem, they designed a number of buildings at Yale.

 Their work was part of the architecture event in the art competition at the 1928 Summer Olympics.

 Aldrich left the partnership in 1935 to become the resident director of the American Academy at Rome, where he died in 1940.
 Delano continued to practice almost until his death in 1960.

-Notable works
+Buildings

 Surviving buildings (all in New York City unless noted):